 Suggestions

-Add specific concrete actions like 'resolve authentication errors, handle rate limits, parse EDAMErrorCode responses, fix sync conflicts' to improve specificity
+Add specific concrete actions beyond 'diagnose and fix', such as 'resolve authentication errors, handle rate limiting, parse EDAMErrorCode responses, fix sync conflicts'.

 | Dimension | Reasoning | Score |